leeyumsk/IRL-Subtitles/README.md

 2. Better integration between programs, face detect, sound location, and speech to text.
 3. Localization of sound implemented.
 4. Battery management within code.
+5. Redesign/filp the ports for the eye adatpetr board be able to connect to eye.

 ## Helpful Links
 https://github.com/espressif/esp-who/tree/master